jayprophit/cs50-Python/Python Documentation.md

 https://docs.python.org/3/library/stdtypes.html#str

-.strip()
+# .strip()
 is a string extension
-it is a method to remove white space, if a user inputs to many spaces it will reduce it by default off 1, or if you set a specific number like 2, it will reduce it to 2 whitespaces
+it is a method to remove white space, if a user inputs to many spaces it will reduce it by default off 1, or if you set a specific number like 2, it will reduce it to 2 white spaces

 e.g.
 name = name.strip()

-{} list
+# list - part: 1
 allows you to store multiple pieces of data into a list, be it int or variable, to be recalled on command

-int - Integer
+# int - Integer
 it represents a number,
 but not a decimal number